 - Stretching of the neck or shoulders

-- Mild electric current treatments called transcutaneous electrical nerve stimulation (TENS), which help ease pain temporarily
+- Mild electric current treatments called transcutaneous electrical nerve stimulation (TENS), which help ease the pain temporarily

 - Wearing a foam collar